mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 When prompted, type ``y``.

-For example, to register the LXD cluster from the example configuration as ``mylxdcluster`` cloud, execute the following commands:
+For example, to register the LXD cluster from the :doc:`Example physical configuration</reference/example-physical-configuration>` section as ``mylxdcluster`` cloud, execute the following commands:

-..
-TODO: Add a link to the Example configuration section

 .. code-block :: text